Community Health Workers in Rural Settings

 RHIhub's Community Health Worker Toolkit can help rural organizations learn about and evaluate opportunities for developing a CHW program and provide resources and best practices developed by successful CHW programs.
 This toolkit is made up of seven modules, each concentrating on different aspects of CHW programs including program models, training approaches, implementation, sustainability, and evaluation.

 Showing the benefit of the program is an important step in sustaining a CHW program.
-The ROI Toolkit: A Guide for Conducting a Return on Investment Analysis of Your Community Health Worker Health Program helps organizations identify the key elements for conducting a return on investment analysis in order to prove the impact of the program.
+The ROI Toolkit: A Guide for Conducting a Return on Investment Analysis of Your Community Health Worker Health Program (free registration required) helps organizations identify the key elements for conducting a return on investment analysis in order to prove the impact of the program.

 Where can I find funding to help develop a community health worker program in our rural healthcare organization?